Welcome to today's edition of the Rush 24-7 podcast.

 Thank you very much for calling in.

-And by the way, um if you were driving a taxi cab in New York City, you'd have to buy a license that would cost a million dollars.
+And by the way, if you were driving a taxi cab in New York City, you'd have to buy a license that would cost a million dollars.

 Did you know that?

-And Tom, so uh yeah, I started driving the cab, but this is back in 1957.
+Yeah, I started driving the cab, but this is back in 1957.

-The yellow cab company had the uh license.
+The Yellow Cab Company had the license.

 I just worked for them.